Emiliano Sala: Footballer died after plane broke up mid-air

 David Henderson, who arranged the flight, was given an 18-month prison sentence for aviation offences relating to arranging the flight.

-The jury concluded Sala died in the crash having been overcome by toxic levels of carbon monoxide from the aircraft's faulty exhaust system during the unlicensed commercial flight.
+The jury concluded Sala died in the crash having been overcome by toxic levels of carbon monoxide from the aircraft's faulty exhaust system.

-The body of Mr Ibbotson has never been found.
+The body of Mr Ibbotson, from Crowle, Lincolnshire, has never been found.

 Sala's younger brother Dario described the impact his death had on the family.